 I only stop for a second.
 The last thing I need is for Boo or Lonny to see me standing there and tell mom or pop about it.
 So I say “Yah!” like people do when they want a horse to run faster and hit myself on the behind and keep on running down the street.

 Tate’s store is nice and cold.
 The air conditioner over the door rattles and drips on the floor.
-Tate is an old man that laughs a lot and tells a lot of jokes.
-Sometimes I don’t get what they mean, but I laugh anyway.
-He gives me gum or candy bars when I do.
-He laughs when I bring a six-pack of beer Uncle Lou likes to drink up to the counter.
-He says, “Getting sauced tonight huh?” but I don’t know what that means.
+Tate is an old man who laughs a lot and tells a lot of jokes.
+Sometimes I don’t get what they mean.
+I laugh anyway.
+He gives me candy or sodapop if I do.
+He laughs when I bring a six-pack of the beer Uncle Lou likes to drink up to the counter.
+“Getting sauced tonight, huh?”
+He says, and I don’t know what that means.